andrewliebchen/prototype-with-reactjs/src/slides.md

 ```
 ---

-## Props
+## 2. Props
 ---
-### Props = properties
+Props = properties
 ---
-### They’re kind of like HTML attributes
+They’re kind of like HTML attributes
 ---
 ```html
 <div class="foo" data-bar="bat">Wut</div>
 ```
 ---
-### Props are defined when a component is rendered
+Props are defined when a component is rendered
 ---
+Use props to pass information down to components...
+---
-### Use props to pass information down to components, this information can be used to change or define content, behavior, or actions
+...this information can be used to change or define content, behavior, or actions
 ---
 ```js
 var HelloWorld = React.createClass({